 FIN 42010 Corporate Finance II (3) This course is a continuation of FIN 32010 Corporate Finance I. Topics will include capital structure, distributions to shareholders, financing decisions, working capital management, short-term financing, mergers and acquisitions, and multinational financial management.
-Prerequisite: a grade of C or better in FIN 32000.
+Prerequisite: a grade of C or better in FIN 32010.

 FIN 42020 Investments II (3) This course is a continuation of FIN 32020 Investments I and covers fixed income securities, mutual funds, commodities, derivative securities, and portfolio management.
-Prerequisites: a grade of C or better in FIN 32000.
+Prerequisites: a grade of C or better in FIN 32020.
+Lab fee applies.